Star Wars Galaxies Chronicles

 Operation Rancor Mission Debriefing

-This was an era when the Empire held thousands of systems firmly in its control.
-The Rebellion was exiting the primordial soup of its creation and there was yet to be a spark that would ignite an all out Galactic Civil War.
-Jedi were extremely rare and they found they had even fewer allies.
+T This era was when the Empire held thousands of systems firmly in its control.
+The Rebellion was exiting the primordial soup of its creation, and there was yet to be a spark that would ignite an all-out Galactic Civil War.
+Jedi were extremely rare, and they found that they had few allies.
 With the Empire after them, the best bounty hunters in the universe would track them down to the end of their days.

-Within these screenshots are moments of the Galactic Civil War between the Rebels and Imperials captured as they happened, from both Moosacca’s perspective (Starsider) and mine (Chilastra).
+These screenshots capture moments of the Galactic Civil War between the Rebels and Imperials as they happened from both Moosacca’s perspective (Starsider) and mine (Chilastra).

 A Guide to Planetary Control